"

 Rise and Fall of the Hollywood Studio

 The late 1930s and early 1940s sometimes get referred to as the “Golden Age” of cinema, a time of unparalleled success for the movie industry; by 1939, film ranked as the 11th-largest industry in the United States, and during World War II, when the U.S. economy flourished, two-thirds of Americans attended the theater at least once a week (Britannica Online).
-Some of the most acclaimed movies in history saw their release during this period, including Citizen Kane and The Grapes of Wrath .
-However, postwar inflation, a temporary loss of key foreign markets, the advent of the television, and other factors combined to bring that rapid growth to an end.
+Some of the most acclaimed movies in history were released during this period, including Citizen Kane and The Grapes of Wrath.
+However, postwar inflation, a temporary loss of key foreign markets, the advent of television, and other factors combined to bring that rapid growth to an end.
 In 1948, the case of the United States v.
 Paramount Pictures—mandating competition and forcing the studios to relinquish control over theater chains—dealt the final devastating blow from which the studio system would never recover.
 Control of the major studios reverted to Wall Street, where multinational corporations eventually absorbed the studios, and the powerful studio heads lost the influence they had held for nearly 30 years (Baers, 2000).

 Who's going to the movies graph